 I can guarantee you that trying to evade it would have led to hours of uneasy tap-dancing.
 I’m sure nobody wants my advice, but on the slim chance that you do, just tackle uncomfortable topics head on in an age appropriate way.
 You’ll be glad you did.

 I don’t have too much to say about Magmin or Mephits, except that it turns out kids love things that are about their size.
 Xander is a big fan.

 Mind Flayer.
-At last we come to the show!
+At last!
 There’s no way this is intentional, but there’s quite a build-up to this listing when you read the book cover to cover.
 You read about so many creatures that the Mind Flayer has influenced or messed with along the way… The Flayer write-up acknowledges a lot of these connections, which is good, because who’s really going to sit down with the Monster Manual and read it all the way through?